Parrot-Games/free-members-discord-bot/README.md

 Disclaimer
 free-members-discord-bot is intended solely for controlled member backup and restoration.
 Misuse for spamming or unauthorized member adding may violate Discord's Terms of Service.
 # Note
-Must Give credits to the owner @toolbee1 and Memberix https://discord.gg/memberswave
+Must Give credits to the owner @toolbee1 and Memberix https://discord.gg/memberswave or https://discord.gg/gyYwh5eFyE
-@toolbee1 Must be in Your server (he should not be banned)
+@toolbee1 my dc username (: